 Very rare official letter sent in May of 1957 to the Red Cross in Geneva featuring two of the 1kg rice Production and Thrift service stamps plus one of the 80D Agrarian Reform service stamp (thick paper) and 1,000D Return of the Government stamp in a mixed currency franking (kg rice and Dong) and mixed standard/official stamp franking.

 This is a rare local letter carrying one 1,500D value that is very likely of philatelic origin.
 The rate paid was well above the required domestic standard letter rate (100D) and the envelope looks like it never travelled through the mail.
 Nevertheless still a rare sample of the 1,500D value on cover.

 Here is an extremely rare surviving package wrapper by a an importer and exporter of books and periodicals (probably the precursor to Xunhasaba) sent in 1959 to France that carries one of the 1,500D values and two of the 1959 air mail stamps for a total franking of 1,540 Dong.
 The editor has never seen another package wrapper carrying the Return of the Government series.

-Very rare mixed ranking of the 2,000D Mac The Bu o’i stamps (2= together with the 3,000D Return of the Government and two 20D 12 Years Republic stamps paying an overall postage of 7,040D on a registered air mail letter sent from Hanoi to East Germany in December of 1957.
+Very rare mixed ranking of the 2,000D Mac The Bu o’i stamps (2 together with the 3,000D Return of the Government and two 20D 12 Years Republic stamps paying an overall postage of 7,040D on a registered air mail letter sent from Hanoi to East Germany in December of 1957.
 At that time the international surface rate for the first 5g of weight to East Germany was 300D, the air mail surcharge 350D and the registration surcharge 600D.
 So, given the high postage, the letter must have been very heavy.
-This is evidenced by a green roll cancel that was applied upon receipt by the package station in Leipzig and that stated “No Contents Control”.
+This is evidenced by a green roll cancel that was applied upon receipt by the customs office at the package station in Leipzig and that stated “No Contents Control”.
 Illegible German arrival cancel on the reverse.